Board and Administrative Policies

 Reconsideration of Instructional Resources

-A district employee or a parent or guardian of a District student may request the reconsideration of a library material maintained in the District’s library program.
+A district employee, a parent or guardian of a District student, or a District resident may challenge library material maintained in the District’s library program.

-According to Board Policy EFB(LOCAL), the following principles should guide staff in responding to challenges of instructional resources:
+According to Board Policy EFB(LOCAL), the following principles shall guide the review of a request to reconsider a library material:

-• An individual may raise an objection to an instructional resource used in the District’s library program, despite the fact that the professional staff selecting the materials were qualified to make the selection, followed the proper procedure, and adhered to the objectives and criteria for library materials set out in this policy.
+• An individual may challenge library material used in the District’s library program, despite the fact that the professional staff, School Library Advisory Council (SLAC), and the Board followed the proper procedure, and adhered to the objectives and criteria for recommending and procuring library materials set out in this policy.

 In addition to compliance with state law and this policy, a criterion for the final decision on challenged library materials is the appropriateness of the material for its intended use.
 No challenged library material shall be removed solely because of the ideas expressed in the library material or the personal background of the library material’s author or the personal background of the characters in the material.